benlagreca02/Metroid-II-RL/README.md

 Metroid II in PyBoy and potentially making a pull request with my new custom wrapper.

-- [ ] Make and verify a custom environment with PyBoy
+- [x] Make and verify a custom environment with PyBoy It's not 100% complete, but its good enough to move on with getting my first models trained
     - [x] Verify ROM integrity (the rom works)
     - [x] Take random actions in the environment (veryify pyboy interface working)
     - [ ] Implement a `game_wrapper` for Metroid II (makes AI stuff easier)